 Patient's Query

 Thanks for asking for clarification.

 The purpose of delaying something is to make her feel that there are rights as well as responsibilities.
-It is important to make her understand that if she does not follow her routine there is an excessive burden on others, especially you.
+It is important to make her understand that if she does not follow her routine, she will be placed under an excessive burden on others, especially you.
 It is important to understand that you should not show that you are ignoring her.
-Rather than that take something more important in hand and show that you are keenly interested in helping her.
-At the same time, ask her to take water, do some exercise, etc. This is likely to help in making needs felt vividly and taking corrective measures.
+Rather than that, take something more important in hand and show that you are keenly interested in helping her.
+At the same time, ask her to take water, do some exercise, etc. This is likely to help make needs felt vividly and take corrective measures.
 In addition, this will couple the undesired things (I do not want to exercise) with desired things (I need assistance).

 Regarding getting sarcastic comments, the best way is to avoid them or better ignore them.
-Never show that you care about sarcastic comments and just laugh them off.
+Never show that you care about sarcastic comments, and just laugh them off.
 I do not think you need to stop complimenting her.
-Compliment over time you see something positive in her action or behavior or even intention.
+Compliment: Over time, you see something positive in her actions, behavior, or even intention.

+Patient's Query